yhpua/tirt/README.md

-This $R$ package contains the `tirt` function to estimate interpretational threshold values (with bootstrapped 95% CIs) of a multi-item questionnaire using the item response theory (IRT) method developed by [Terluin et al[^1]](https://pubmed.ncbi.nlm.nih.gov/36780033/).
+This $R$ package contains the `tirt` function to estimate interpretational threshold values (with bootstrapped 95% CIs) of a multi-item questionnaire based on the item response theory (IRT) method developed by [Terluin et al[^1]](https://pubmed.ncbi.nlm.nih.gov/36780033/).
 The package is developed to accompany the paper, “Using item response theory to